-The Group's capital resources- represented by Group Own Funds- and capital requirements- represented by the SCR and MCR - are regularly monitored by the Board.
+The Group's capital resources- represented by Group Own Funds- and capital requirements- represented by the Group SCR and MCGSCR - are regularly monitored by the Board.
 The Group's policy is to at all times hold the higher of:

-- > the Group's internal assessment of the capital required; - > the capital requirement of the relevant supervisory body.
+- > the Group's internal assessment of the capital required; and - > the capital requirement of the relevant supervisory body.

-Details of the specific capital management policies for each of the insurance undertakings within the Group are detailed within the UGL 2020 Annual Report and Accounts.
+Details of the specific capital management policies for each of the insurance undertakings within the Group are detailed within the UGP 2021 Annual Report.

-E.1.2 GROUP OWN FUNDS AS AT 31 DECEMBER 2020
+E.1.2 GROUP OWN FUNDS AS AT 31 DECEMBER 2021

-As at 31 December 2020, Group Own Funds are £1,262m, corresponding to a Group Solvency Coverage ratio of 183%.
+As at 31 December 2021, Group Own Funds are £1,964m (2020: £1,262m), corresponding to a Group Solvency Coverage ratio of 177% (2020: 183%).
+The eligible Own Funds have increased mainly due to the acquisition of Quilter International.
 Group solvency is calculated based on Method 1 (default method).